phetsims/phet-info/deployment-info/chipper-2.0.md

 Chipper 2.0 also adds the `--debugHTML` option to builds (will build another version with the `_debug` suffix), and has the `-allHTML` option (not relevant for the phet-io brand).
 Additionally, it is possible to build a sim with a one-off version identifier with `--oneOff={{ONE_OFF_NAME}}`, which will be included in the version identifier.
 This is a build flag, and is not provided to deployment tasks.

-Most other build options should be preserved, and apply to all brands that are built.

 # Updating supported brands

 In each sim's package.json, it lists the brands that are supported.
 When a phet-io sim is instrumented, it should be added as a supported brand in package.json.
 The files under perennial/data (simulation lists, based on phet-io or other support) will be automatically updated by a process running on bayes (grunt generate-data).